10 Simple Ways to Adapt a Climate-Friendly Lifestyle

 Walking or riding a bike instead of driving will reduce greenhouse gas emissions -- and help your health and fitness.
 For longer distances, consider using electric transport.

-Electronics, clothes, plastics, and other items we buy cause carbon emissions at each point in production, from the extraction of raw materials to manufacturing and transporting goods to market.
+Items we buy, like electronics, clothes, and plastics, cause carbon emissions at each point in production.
+From the extraction of raw materials to manufacturing and transporting goods to the market.
 To protect the climate, buy fewer things, shop second-hand, and repair what you can.

 Producing plant-based foods generally results in fewer greenhouse gas emissions and requires less energy, land, and water.
-Shifting from a mixed to a vegetarian diet can reduce your carbon footprint by up to 500 kilograms of CO2e per year (or up to 900 kilograms for a vegan diet).
+Shifting to a mixed or a vegetarian diet can reduce your carbon footprint by up to 500 kilograms of CO2e per year (or up to 900 kilograms for a vegan diet).

 Learn more about the connections between food and climate change.